 To extend the lifetime of the dual mass flywheel you should always release the clutch calmly rather than releasing it suddenly and never let the engine to operate at low RPM – so make sure that while driving the RPM stays above 1 400 RPM !

 -From the automatic transmissions the regular 6 speed is the most reliable, but sadly this gearbox was mated only to the 2.5 l 5 cylinder petrol engine

 -On the other side, the 6 and 7 speed DSG dual clutch gearboxes are not that reliable.
-Especially the 7 speed version can have often issues with the mechatronics and also the clutches can wear out even before 100 000 km (worn clutches can cause vibrations, so pay attention to this) The lifetime of the clutches of the 7 speed gearbox is approximately 150 000 km – so at this mileage you should be definitely ready to replace them. + keep in mind that the DSG gearbox is also equipped with a dual mass flywheel which can wear out !
+Especially the 7 speed version can have often issues with the mechatronics even before 100 000 km + also the clutches in it can wear out (worn clutches can cause vibrations, so pay attention to this).
+The lifetime of the clutches of the 7 speed gearbox is approximately 150 000 km – so at this mileage you should be definitely ready to replace them. + keep in mind that the DSG gearbox is also equipped with a dual mass flywheel which can wear out !

 DSG bad dual mass flywheel example vid

 “sometimes a simple software update can also fix some DSG gearbox issues like rough shifts for example”

 “all of the automatic transmissions have to change gears smoothly, without: shuddering/jerking, strange sounds, vibrations or fluctuating RPM”

 If you are buying a model equipped with the 4motion 4wd system then make sure that the 4wd is working properly – so check for front wheel spin since the haldex pump can fail and in this case the car is gonna be just front wheel drive (without warning lights, sometimes there can be a stored a fault code but sometimes there is not) + it’s really important to change the oil in the differential every 50 000 or max 60 000 km and also change the filter in it which can clog and cause premature failure of the already mentioned haldex pump